petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-using-the-asset-publisher-widget.md

    You can choose filters for items such as Contain/Do Not Contain All or Any of the following Categories, Keywords, or Tags and, then specify the categories, keywords, or tags.

-1. Include a Custom User Attribute if you have defined one.
+1. Before `Liferay DXP 2024.Q1+/Portal 7.4 GA112+`, include a Custom User Attribute if you have defined one.

    The assets only appear if they match the included custom user profile attributes.

-   The Custom User Attribute option within the Asset Publisher widget is deprecated as of `Liferay DXP 2024.Q2+/Portal 7.4 GA126+`.
+   The Custom User Attribute option within the Asset Publisher widget is deprecated as of `Liferay DXP 2024.Q1+/Portal 7.4 GA112+`.
 Instead, try [Displaying Content Dinamically Using Experiences](#displaying-content-dinamically-using-experiences).

 1. In the Ordering section, choose the presentation order of assets in the Asset Publisher widget.